-Cassidy is a seasoned gamer who has written many quality gaming articles for several well know gaming websites.
+Cassidy is a seasoned gamer who has written many quality gaming articles for several well known gaming websites.

 GameCube was truly a shining moment in Nintendo's history.
 Even though the construct of the console itself was just a simple cube, it featured some of Nintendo's best work to spite not being as prevalent as the PS2 and not having the computing power of the Xbox.
 And while it never had heaps of games, in this case, it was always quality over quantity.
 GameCube hosted some of the very best installments for several franchises like Zelda and Mario.
 That is why, even seventeen years later, many seasoned gamer's still have a little place in their hearts for Nintendo GameCube.